ietf-wg-cellar/matroska-specification/diagram.md

 A Matroska file **MUST** be composed of at least one `EBML Document` using the `Matroska Document Type`.
 Each `EBML Document` **MUST** start with an `EBML Header` and **MUST** be followed by the `EBML Root Element`, defined as `Segment` in Matroska.
-Matroska defines several `Top-Level Elements` which may occur within the `Segment`.
+Matroska defines several `Top-Level Elements` that may occur within the `Segment`.

 As an example, a simple Matroska file consisting of a single `EBML Document` could be represented like this: